 Freshman All-American Dontarrious Thomas decided to put off the NFL for another year.

-The Tigers open with Southern Georgia loom large.
+The Tigers open with Southern California and close with Tennessee also comes calling on Oct.
+4. Trips to Arkansas, Georgia loom large.

 The West was won: Auburn has won or tied for the SEC West title each of the last three seasons.